Chicago Medical Malpractice Lawyer

 Wrongful death.

-In many cases, medical negligence leads to a victim’s wrongful death.
+In many cases, medical negligence leads to wrongful death.
 Surviving family members can recover compensation for the loss of companionship, loss of financial support that the deceased provided (and was expected to provide in the future), funeral and burial expenses and more.

 Lost wages.

 Medical errors or negligent acts frequently leave disabling injuries in their wake.
 Many victims find themselves unable to return to work, placing their financial security in jeopardy.
-When family members are financially dependent on mom, dad, or a spouse, and that person dies because of medical malpractice, the loss of income, healthcare coverage, and other benefits can be catastrophic.
+When family members are financially dependent on mom, dad, or a spouse, and that person dies because of medical malpractice, the loss of income, health care coverage, and other benefits can be catastrophic.

 Loss of enjoyment of life.